 Q is a general-purpose programming language.
 You can write programs for anything in q.

-You do not need prior programming experience to learn q.
-If you have some experience with mathematics, functional programming or SQL, you will find much that is familiar.
+You do not need prior programming experience to learn it.
+If you have some experience with mathematics, functional programming or SQL, you will find in q much that is familiar.